ax-lab/Kotoba.NET/source-data/Jap.Freq.2.rar-readme.md

 Contains frequency information for Japanese words.
+The original RAR file was converted to zip to make it easier to load in .NET.

 Home: http://www.lexique.org/?page_id=250
 Link: http://worldlex.lexique.org/files/Jap.Freq.2.rar